We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 Simple rule: focus on pay per minute, not pay per task.
 A "bigger" payout is not worth it if it takes forever.

-15 Best Apps for Small Tasks and Daily Actions (2026)
+15 Best Micro-Task Apps That Pay for Small Tasks (2026)

 Organized by task type so you can pick apps that match how you prefer to earn.
 Availability and payout rules can vary by country and can change over time, so always verify the current terms inside each app.